VPS vs. Cloud Hosting for WordPress

 VPS vs. Dedicated Hosting

-As mentioned, VPS occurs on a shared server, but with deeper admin privileges.
+As we mentioned earlier, VPS hosting takes place on a shared server, but with deeper admin privileges.
 However, a dedicated server contains only one website.
-This offers the most in security and customization, and it’s a good choice for high-traffic websites with steady numbers each month.
+This offers the most security and customization possible, and it’s a good choice for high-traffic websites with steady numbers each month.